This dataset contains fiscal year data from 2009 - 2015 and is currently available in the following formats:

 Benefits offered by the Social Security Administration (SSA) are part of the retirement plan of almost every American worker.
 By 2012, over 36 million retired workers received Social Security Retirement Insurance benefits.
 Based on the most recent economic assumptions, we believe that retirement applications will continue to remain at high levels.

-The dataset includes Social Security Retirement Insurance receipts and clearances for retired workers who:
+These datasets include Social Security Retirement Insurance receipts and clearances for retired workers who:

 It also includes their dependents.
 Dependents can be: